practicalli/clojure-content-to-merge/development-environment/other-tools.md

 Clojure runs on the Java Virtual Machine so its not surprising that there is good support for Clojure in the major Java IDEs.

+## Emacs / Spacemacs

+Emacs has always given great Clojure support and is a very powerfull tool for Clojure & Clojurescript development.

+The easiest way to set Emacs up as a Clojure tool is to use Spacemacs and add the Clojure layer to the `.spacemacs` file once Spacemacs has been installed.

+Recommended Emacs version 24.4 or any greater minor version (Emacs 25.x is a bit too new just yet)

+> On MacOSX a really old version of emacs is installed by default (version 22.x).
+This should not be used and you may have to rename the exectuable if you want to run emacs from the command line.
+Alternatively, create an ailas for emacs in your profie that points to the right version.

 ## Eclipse